rllewell/shogun/doc/cookbook/README.md

 ### Render locally
-We automatically upload the cookbook to our webserver in the [nightly build](http://buildbot.shogun-toolbox.org/builders/nightly_all).
+We automatically upload the cookbook to our webserver in the [PR build on buildbot](http://buildbot.shogun-toolbox.org/builders/deb1%20-%20libshogun%20-%20PR), where you can also find a html preview.
 However, you should have a look at your page before you send a pull request.

 This can be done as running